 Perhaps this blog/website will evolve into something more; or not.
 It helps me to organize my observations and thoughts; to the extent it can be of interest to others, I am happy.

 Currently, most of the “Observations” are of reefs and reef organisms in the Marine Protected Area off of Holetown on the west coast, with a focus on the Vauxhall Reef observed 2015-2024.
-I expect to be adding, at some point, descriptions of seagrass beds at Bath on the East Coast.
+I have begun to add descriptions of seagrass beds at Bath on the East Coast, more to come.*

 For more about me, see versicolor.ca.